theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/AddDimLinearFromLine.txt

 AddDimLinearFromLine
 --------------------

-.. py:function:: AddDimLinearFromLine(curve, dimOffset=100.0, plane=None)
+.. py:method:: AddDimLinearFromLine(curve, dimOffset=100.0, plane=None)

 Create an Aligned dimension from a line.
 Curve needs to be in Clockwise orientation.